ki3l119/chess/README.md

 - `PORT` (Optional) - The PORT in which the server will be running in.
 Defaults to 3000.
 - `DB_URI` - The URI to the PostgreSQL database.

-For development, a `.env` file can be placed in the `./packages/server` directory:

 ```dotenv
 # Sample .env file